wp-plugins/sx-no-homepage-pagination/readme.txt

 SX No Homepage Pagination removes properly any homepage pagination (whatever plugin or function you are using) and redirects useless paginated content.

+You have to be carefull : if you don't see pagination links on your homepage, it does not always mean tjat WordPress isn't adding it in the <header>.

 This plugin works on any default homepage.
-It doesn't work not on a static blog page (when you define a static homepage and another page to display posts).

 If you want to contribute, check this link : https://bitbucket.org/rochdaniel/sx-no-homepage-pagination, or contact me on http://www.seomix.fr